Travel on University Business or Study

 Please check the latest FCDO update of ALL financial sanctions imposed in the UK here sanctioned countries

-If you are travelling to one of the sanctioned countries listed below, you must complete the Sanctioned territories referral questionnaire before you travel as approval by insurers is required before cover can be provided.
+If you are travelling to one of the sanctioned countries listed below, you must complete the Sanctioned territories referral questionnaire before you travel.
+This will allow insurers to screen the information for any potential sanction breaches in advance and confirm whether cover can be provided.
 Travelling to such countries can increase the risk of travel, so our insurers need to consider carefully the full details of your planned activities before travel commences.
-The questionnaire should be completed as soon as possible, at least 21 days prior to departure and sent to email@example.com.
+The questionnaire should be completed as soon as possible, at least 21 days prior to departure and sent to firstname.lastname@example.org.